 It’s important to note that you can change the details of each order at any given time.
 WooCommerce orders can be managed just as regular posts, so you can edit whatever column you need changing.

 Bright Vessel specializes in building fully functional eCommerce websites, where you can manage your store in the best way possible.
-Visit our website to find out more about our services and prices!
+Find out more about our WooCommerce website design services and prices!